 Elachee Nature Preschool is fully-licensed through the Georgia Department of Early Care and Learning’s Bright from the Start and accredited by the Southern Association of Colleges and Schools (SACS)/Cognia.

 We provide our young students significant daily outdoor exploration, exercise and place-based learning opportunities.
-They benefit from personalized instruction thanks to our low, 1:6, teacher to student ratios.
+They benefit from personalized instruction.

 This program follows a loose schedule, interspersed with predictable events throughout the day, such as snack and group experiences.